jgao18/gimme-shelter/README.md

 ## Shelter Registration

+To participate, shelters must register as well.
 Shelters have their own registration form at *(insert domain name here)* which makes them visible to nearby clients and tracks reservations and availability as clients make and drop reservations.

 ## Built With